Gianluca Vialli: Style of play

-Other
+Outside of professional football

 In 2006, Vialli released The Italian Job: A Journey to the Heart of Two Great Footballing Cultures, co-written with his close friend and football journalist, Gabriele Marcotti.
-Written over a period of two-and-a-half years from November 2003 until early 2006, the book discusses the differences between English and Italian football.
+Written over a period of two and a half years from November 2003 until early 2006, the book discusses the differences between English and Italian football.
 He also attributes his tendency to play as a wide attacker to playing on a field that was short and wide as a young boy.
 Vialli donated the proceeds of the book to the "Fondazione Vialli e Mauro per la ricerca e lo sport", which is a charitable foundation he founded together with former player Massimo Mauro to raise funds for research into cancer and amyotrophic lateral sclerosis (ALS).

 From the late 2000s Vialli worked as a TV football commentator for Sky Italia.
 In 2007, he was linked with a move to the manager's position at Queens Park Rangers, following the club takeover by Flavio Briatore and Bernie Ecclestone and the dismissal of John Gregory as manager, but ultimately declined any interest in the job.
-During Euro 2012, he appeared as a pundit for the BBC's coverage of the tournament.
+During UEFA Euro 2012, he appeared as a pundit for the BBC's coverage of the tournament.

 Vialli, alongside ex-Morgan Stanley and -Goldman Sachs investment banker Fausto Zanetton, co-founded Tifosy, a sports investment platform, with the aim of allowing anybody to invest in professional sports.
 Zanetton, its CEO, explained that "whilst there is an incredible passion and willingness to invest in sports, there is currently no way to do so for the average fan or investor...You no longer need to be a billionaire to invest in professional sports clubs."
 At Web Summit 2016, Vialli discussed his latest venture with Tifosy.

 In October 2019, Vialli was appointed new delegation chief of the Italy national football team under head coach and personal friend Roberto Mancini (his former teammate and striking partner at Sampdoria), a position unfilled since Gigi Riva's retirement in 2013.
 On 11 July 2021, Italy won UEFA Euro 2020 after a 3–2 victory in a penalty shoot-out after a 1–1 draw after extra-time against England in the final.